Questions & Excerpts from Interviews

 A - Anything in the industry.
 Anything on people who beat the odds.
 'Relentless' By Julian Edelman.
 Jessica Watson & Laura Dekker, Who each, as teens sailed around the World solo

 A - It was a long one.
 Many setbacks.
 Well, I began writing lyrics in my teens but I started in music years after with a voice coach who helped me learn how to breathe for singing.
 After a few years I moved away, after I was layed off of work.
 When I got on my feet again I started acting and got into an agency.
 I had a great acting coach.
 Opportunities were there but small.
 I took courses in videography at a local T.V. station and started making short Biographies.
 I loved it but I realized, I had to be in music.

 I got another voice coach and began guitar.

-Friends of mine and I were going to do Open Mic's but guys wouldn't show up and practice and write.
+Friends of mine and I were going to do Open Mic's with me as the front man singing, but guys wouldn't show up and practice and work on the music.
 So I began writing and playing the music too.
-The hardest thing I had to do was wait to perform till I could play good enough to support my singing on stage.
+The hardest thing I had to do at that time was wait to perform till I could play good enough to support my singing on stage.
 It took years to get good enough on guitar to be able to play and sing and write my music.